 That’s a lot of words to say that Jim Mayn got old and nostalgic.

 Elements of this paragraph work well.
 The clang association of “thriftless drift” is a bit of a risk, but it works in describing the immensity of “history.”
 “Slipped, yes, into future” is a nice revelation after the stuttering of the dashes, the “yes” affirming resignedly that Mayn, like McElroy, must go forward.
-But then there’s “multinational corporate selves,” which is sub-Dead Kennedys progressive-stereotype sloganeering that undermines most of the good work “thriftless drift” did, even if McElroy wasn’t using it to make a political point.
-And that last bit – “he was in future imagining our present as his past…” – is probably the most meaningless garbage I’ve read since Anthony Swofford wrote: ”There are many trains, but that one was mine.
+But then there’s “multinational corporate selves,” which is sub-Dead Kennedys progressive-stereotype sloganeering, even if McElroy wasn’t using it to make a political point.
+And that last bit – “he was in future imagining our present as his past…” – is the most meaningless garbage I’ve read since Anthony Swofford wrote: ”There are many trains, but that one was mine.
 Without my train I am nothing, without me my train is nothing.”
-(That passage was so bad that I remembered it for eight years.)
+And I remember those lines for eight years.

 McElroy isn’t a hack – elsewhere he describes waves that “rolled and eyelashed upon a beach,” creating an instantly memorable verbing.
 Reader reviews of Women and Men make its later episodes sound intriguing (although some of those reviews…dial it back, dudes).
 But while I love the challenge of thousand-page novels, I hate their self-indulgence.
 I’m glad I read The Recognitions.
 I don’t own it anymore.

 Wish me luck.